josephikim/react-calendar/README.md

 - Easier to scale up with userbase
 - Better portability across services

-Since the backend of React Calendar acts as both issuer and verifier of JWT tokens, it only needs one private key for authentication purposes.
+Since the backend of the app acts as both issuer and verifier of JWT tokens, it only needs one private key for authentication purposes.
 This is the key designated in your `.env` files as the `JWT_SECRET_KEY` environment variable.

 IMPORTANT: Never share sensitive information such as keys or passwords!
 Make sure to apply appropriate security settings to prevent exposing your files.

+### Authorization

+Each user document in the database includes a `roles` field which can take on one of three values: `user`, `moderator` or `admin`.
+These values aren't currently used for authorization purposes, but can be used to build out an authorization layer on top of the authentication workflow if desired.

 ## React & Redux